Deep dive of Route Sharding in OpenShift 4

 selector: ingresscontroller.operator.openshift.io/deployment-ingresscontroller=default

-In the namespace of “openshift-ingress” the two replicas of the ingress controller “default” are deployed and are running in two separates worker nodes.
+In the “openshift-ingress” namespace, the two replicas of the ingress controller “default” are deployed and running on two separate worker nodes.

 # oc get pod -n openshift-ingress